 Here are some tips from the Seattle Humane Society about how you can keep your dog safe and calm tonight:

 Keep pets indoors.
 Keep your pets in a safe, enclosed room, preferably one without windows.
 If you’re having guests over, consider keeping pets in a room that’s off-limits to guests, with plenty of water and food.

 Create a calming environment.
 Surround pets with their favorite toys and other familiar objects.
 Sometimes the smell of an article of clothing from your laundry can help comfort them.
 Play soothing music and keep the room as quiet as possible by closing doors, windows, and blinds.

 Update identification.
 The biggest risk of all this New Year’s Eve is that pets will get loose and become lost.
 Even if a pet is secured inside, the sound of fireworks can cause extreme panic – sometimes causing them to even break through glass windows.
 Make sure your pets are microchipped and wearing identification tags.
 Call to confirm that the pet’s veterinarian and the microchip company have your current address and phone numbers.

 I’ll add a few more things you can do:

-Give your dog Rescue Remedy.
-Rescue Remedy is a natural stress reliever for pets.
+Give your dog CBD oil (cannabis oil).
+It’s a natural stress reliever for pets and it does NOT get them high.
 Just put a few drops in their food or their mouth.
 We’ve used it before and it definitely helped our dog.
-Most pet stores carry it and/or other natural stress relievers.
+Most pet stores carry it now.

 Stay home.
 If fireworks give your dog severe panic attacks, stay at home.
 Your dog looks to you for security and protection.
 Its reaction to fireworks will be exponentially worse if you leave it alone.